RyanWillDev/interview-prep/Front-end-Developer-Interview-Questions/FEDIQAnswers.md

     console.log(string);
   });
   ```
 * How do you organize your code? (module pattern, classical inheritance?)
 * What's the difference between host objects and native objects?
+  * **Host Objects are specific to the environment that JavaScript is running in.
+The window object in the browser is an example of a host object.
+While objects like `Object`, `Date`, `Array` are native to the JavaScript language and are available no matter the environment.**
 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
 * What's the difference between `.call` and `.apply`?
 * Explain `Function.prototype.bind`.